 Decrease shoulder pain through increased shoulder mobility!

 Immobility can create a great deal of pain, especially in the shoulder.
-This exercise helps improve your shoulder blade, or scapula, mobility, which can help decrease neck and shoulder pain.
+This exercise helps improve your shoulder blade mobility, which can help decrease neck and shoulder pain.
 It can also help with upper back pain through the stretching of the back muscles between the shoulder blades.

 The difficult part of the exercise is isolating the movement of the shoulder blades from your mid- and low-back and elbows.
 It is extremely important that the shoulder blades moving creates the movement of the exercise, not the spine or elbows moving.
 Once you find that isolation, which can take some practice, it should feel good on your shoulders!